 The number, qualifications, terms of office, manner of selection, responsibility, and composition of the Board of Directors of the Foundation shall be as follows:

-There shall be no fewer than ten (10) Directors.
-The members of the Board of Directors (“Members” or “Directors”) shall constitute the voting leaders of the Foundation.
+There shall be no fewer than ten (10) Directors and no more than thirty (30) Directors The members of the Board of Directors (“Members” or “Directors”) shall constitute the voting leaders of the Foundation.

 Directors must be committed to the mission of the College and the Foundation and must agree to refrain from any conflict between those missions and the Director’s personal or professional interests.

 Directors must be donors to the Foundation.

-One (1) Director shall at all times be a representative of the Foundation’s official College alumni organization.
-This Director will be designated by the Foundation and the College jointly, shall serve the same term as other Directors as specified in Section 4, and shall be a voting member.
-This position should not be read as a limit on the number of College alumni serving on the Foundation Board.
+At least one (1) Directors shall at all times be alumni of Valencia College.

-At least one (1) shall at all times be representative of the College’s student leadership, as defined by the College.
-These members must be currently enrolled in the college as students and serving in a leadership position, but need not be donors to the Foundation.
-These members will be appointed by the College President or designee, shall serve a term of one (1) year, and shall be voting members.
+One (1) Director shall at all times be a representative of the College’s Student Government Association.
+This Director must be currently enrolled in the college as a student, but need not be donors to the Foundation.
+This Director will be appointed by the College President or designee, shall serve a term of one (1) year, and shall be a voting member.

-At least one (1) and up to (3) Directors shall at all times be tenured faculty members at the College.
-These members will be recommended by the Faculty Association to the President and shall be voting members.
-These board seats exist in perpetuity, while appointment of the individual faculty members serving in these seats, if any, will be revisited every three (3) years. .
+One (1) Director shall at all times be a faculty member with a continuing contract at the College.
+This Director will be appointed by the College President or designee, shall serve a term of three (3) years, and shall be a voting member

 The President of the College, or designee, and a District Trustee of the College chosen by the District Board of Trustees, shall at all times be ex-officio voting members of the Board of Directors.
 These ex-officio board seats exist in perpetuity as reflected in Florida Statute Section 1004.70, while appointment of the individuals serving in those seats will be revisited annually.